AdrianHu99/adrianhu99.github.io/source/_posts/Netty-in-Action-Chapter-1-1.md

 password:
 ---

-# Netty - asynchronous and event-driven
+# Chapter 1 - Netty - asynchronous and event-driven

 ## Networking in Java

 Previously we have to use one thread per connection to do the read/write, this has problems: